By L.Kenway BComm CPB Retired

 BACK TO >> The Concierge Desk

-"Sometimes a taxpayer is randomly selected for an audit. ...
-But apart from a random tax audit, the odds of being targeted for an audit are dependent on a variety of risk factors.
-In short, the odds of being audited depends on who you are, where you are, what you do, what types of expenses you have, and so on. ...
+Audit selection is driven by risk assessment systems that flag returns for further reviewAudits are rarely random.
+As Barrett Tax Law notes in their glossary under Audit Risk Factors, "... the odds of being audited depend on who you are, where you are, what you do, and what types of expenses you have, and so on. ...
 And the more risk factors a taxpayer has, the greater the odds of that taxpayer being audited."

 CRA has three distinct sets of rules for vehicles used for business purposes.
 Choose the one that fits your circumstances to stay CRA compliant.